Upset frustrated mature man reading document sit at home table

-Discharged Debts Still on Your Credit Report
+Discharged Debts Still On Your Credit Report

-This usually happens when the credit issuer stops updating their credit history of accounts discharged in bankruptcy.
+This usually happens when the credit issuer stops updating the credit history of accounts discharged in bankruptcy.
 The result for most consumers is that the post-bankruptcy reporting will appear the same as before the bankruptcy case was filed, denying them a fresh start.
 These common credit reporting errors can happen with credit card accounts, student loans, or mortgage accounts.

 False bankruptcy reporting can happen in all types of bankruptcy, including Chapter 7 and Chapter 13 bankruptcy.
 These inaccuracies hurt consumers and it is illegal under the Fair Credit Reporting Act and the Bankruptcy Code.
-If you discharged debts haven’t been corrected to show a zero balance, call our toll free phone number at (888) 400-CREDit | (888) 400-2733 or send us your contact information through this site.
+If your discharged debts haven’t been corrected to show a zero balance on your credit report, contact us today.

 Get the Fresh Start that You Were Promised

-As of the filing date of your chapter 7, your old debts can no longer be enforced under the bankruptcy stay and your FICO score should begin to improve.
+As of the filing date of your Chapter 7, your old debts can no longer be enforced under the bankruptcy stay and your FICO score should begin to improve.
 Even though the bankruptcy code promises this fresh start, the continued reporting of discharged debt after the discharge order can keep you from the benefits of that new beginning and new credit.
 After a bankruptcy case, undischarged debt reflects bad credit and can depress your credit score.
-Your bankruptcy attorney may not be able to provide legal advice on credit repair, and may not even be aware of the how your credit report should look after you have finished in bankruptcy court.
-Our attorneys understand the impact of bankruptcy on your consumer credit report ad personal finance.
+Your bankruptcy attorney may not be able to provide legal advice on credit repair, and may not even be aware of how your credit report should look after you have finished in bankruptcy court.
+Our attorneys understand the impact of bankruptcy on your consumer credit report and personal finance.
 We can help you remove the inaccurate information about your prebankruptcy debts and recover compensation for any harm.

 Your Attorney’s Fees Paid by Your Creditors and the Credit Bureaus